Kitaev Building-block Construction for Inversion-Protected Higher-order Topological Superconductors: Building-block Construction of Higher-order TSCs

 \subsection{Displaced Stacking with Different Building Blocks}

 We can also stack different Kitaev building blocks in a displaced way to achieve higher-order topology.
 While it is difficult to prove a necessary and sufficient higher-order topological recipe for displaced stackings with inequivalent building blocks, we do emphasize that our Majorana counting rule still holds for diagnosing the higher-order topology.
 Hence, in the following, we will only provide a minimal example to demonstrate this stacking strategy and leave the proposal of a general recipe for future works.
-While hosting intrinsic higher-order topology, however, this minimal model is found to share the same parity data with a topologically trivial system.
-Therefore, this model cannot be diagnosed by the symmetry-eigenvalue-based classification for higher-order TSC, which represents an example of the beyond-indicator models.